kishoredurai/kishoredurai/README.md

 ## ✨ About Me :
 - 🔭 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning data structure Algorithms and go
+- 🌱 I’m currently learning devops
 - 👯 I’m looking to collaborate on ...
 - 🎯 Life Hack: "Explore 🔥 and Explode 💣 with knowledge"
 - 🏆 Grand Finalist of "Smart India Hackathon 2020" - Software Edition!